Cryptoparty-Ann-Arbor/Cryptoparty-Ann-Arbor.github.io/about/index.md

 learn about privacy technology, meet other like-minded people, brainstorm new systems and discuss current issues and events.

-Meetings are every 2nd Saturday of the month at 4pm in [All Hands Active](http://www.allhandsactive.org/), at 525 E. Liberty in Ann Arbor, MI.
-The entrance is next to Taste Kitchen, just go downstairs and walk right in!
+Meetings are every 2nd Saturday of the month at 4pm and usually in [All Hands Active](http://www.allhandsactive.org/): 255 E. Liberty St. Suite 225, Ann Arbor, MI
+Go down to the basement between Nagomi Sushi and Underground Sounds, make a left, then a right through the glass doors.